Thinking about purchasing some project management tool for Jira? Consider these facts:

 If you’re like us, these statements may sound a little inconsistent to you.
 So let’s look closer at project management tools for Jira available on the market, and do you really need one.

 Let’s start with a resounding “Yes”: Jira with plugins is indeed a project management tool.
 So how many of those plugins, or apps as Atlassian now calls them, do you need?
 Good news is that you basically need one single project management plugin.
 In real life, however, people tend to have anything from 1, to 20 (average), and up to 40 plugins from Atlassian Marketplace installed (including language packs).

 What PM tool can be called “Good”?

-Even blue chip companies just download a few PM tools and test.
-This is because the “Big 4” are all really good, but each of them fit some organizations better than others.
+Even blue-chip companies just download a few PM tools and test.
+This is because the “Big 4” are all really good, but each of them fits some organizations better than others.
 Of course, there are dozens of specialized, or “single-aspect” project management tools for Jira, too.
-Still there are some common things to pay attention to:
+Still, there are some common things to pay attention to:

 - Is a tool maintained?
 Check the “Versions” tab of a plugin on Atlassian Marketplace, then “See all XXX versions”.
-A recent update is a good sign, but if the last update occurred half a year ago, than I would begin to worry.
+A recent update is a good sign, but if the last update occurred half a year ago then I would begin to worry.

 As of 2018 four “big” project management tools are available on Atlassian Marketplace.